ondrolexa/trichess/README.md

 Editable mode lets you work on the source code while being able to try the latest modifications as you implement them.
 This mode is quite useful in the development stage.

-Here’s the command that you need to run to install calc:
+Here’s the command that you need to run to install trichess:

     pip install -e .[dev]